jcm2583/my-player-rankings/README.md

 _Duration: 2 Weeks_

 Fantasy football is an extremely popular industry with many resources offering rankings on which players will perform the best, yet there are not a lot of resources that allow a user to voice their own opinion and create their own player rankings list.
 I created MPR to be an interactive fantasy football application that aims to solve this issue by offering user interaction.
 A user can view player stats, create and edit a player rankings list, and keep track of selected players through a sleeper list.
-A user can create their own profile using a login and registration so that it is personalized to thier choices.
+A user can create their own profile using a login and registration so that it is personalized to their choices.

 To see the fully functional site, please visit: [MPR](https://my-player-rankings.herokuapp.com/)